AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/headless/getting-started/create-api-request.md

 ---

-# Guia de início rápido sem cabeçalho para acessar e entregar fragmentos de conteúdo {#accessing-delivering-content-fragments}
+# Acesso e entrega de Fragmentos de conteúdo - Guia de início rápido do Headless {#accessing-delivering-content-fragments}

-Saiba como usar AEM API REST de ativos para gerenciar Fragmentos de conteúdo e a API do GraphQL para entrega sem interface do conteúdo do Fragmento de conteúdo.
+Saiba como usar a API REST do AEM Assets para gerenciar fragmentos de conteúdo e a API do GraphQL para entrega headless do conteúdo do fragmento de conteúdo.

 ## O que são as APIs REST do GraphQL e do Assets? {#what-are-the-apis}